 We encourage all patients to stay active following surgery.
 Walking regularly is useful exercise after the operation.
-Following the operation you should avoid heavy lifting for four to six weeks.
-After about four weeks you should be able to increase your exercise activities.
+Following the operation you should avoid heavy lifting for 4-6 weeks.
+After about 4 weeks you should be able to increase your exercise activities.